whitneyburton/portfolios/students/1801-back/tyler-lundgren/20180301-tyler-lundgren-m1.md

 * [GitHub URL](https://github.com/nergdnvlt/black_thursday)
 * [Original Assignment](http://backend.turing.io/module1/projects/black_thursday)

-* I really struggled with this project, and used my classmates as references a lot.
-I found being forced to ask for help a really different and rewarding challenge.
-It forced me to evaluate what I was really needing to ask and thus understand the question more thoroughly.
-The most important technical aspect of this project to me became the methodology of passing information across the map through the sales engine.
+* I essentially did this project alone and really struggled with it.
+I think the only way I really got through it was by using my classmates as references.
+I am not used to having to ask for help and found being forced to ask was a really different type of challenge.
+It forced me to evaluate what I was really needing to ask and thus understand the problem more thoroughly.
+The most important technical aspect of this project to me became the methodology of passing information across each level the map through a central hub.
 I imagine that this skill is going to be very important going forward as all data is not going to be in the same place.

 Evaluation comments:

-*
+* Break methods up, and use best practice naming conventions.

 Scores:
-* Ruby syntax and style: x
+* Ruby syntax and style: 2
-* Breaking logic into components: x
+* Breaking logic into components: 3
-* TDD: x
+* TDD: 3
-* Functionality: x
+* Functionality: 3
-* Version control: x
+* Version control: 3

-(feedback to me)
+* Code Sanitation: 4

+Feedback from partner
+* I would like to accentuate that I did this project almost entirely alone.

 #### Enigma

 * [GitHub URL](https://github.com/nergdnvlt/enigma-)
 * [Original Assignment](http://backend.turing.io/module1/projects/enigma)

 * Enigma was interesting because I really enjoyed the logical challenge of the encryption.
-I originally built a method that turned out to be almost impossible to reverse the pattern of, which caused us to delete the entire encryption method.
-I think this in itself was a valuable lesson to me: if something is not working or doesn't work the way you want it's better to just star
+I much more enjoyed the process of reasoning out a method to encrypt data, then simply pass data around in Black Thursday.
+This project also contained some data passing and parsing in regards to the key and offset, so I think I would pick this as my favorite.
+Another important lesson I learned from this project is that I originally built a method which was almost impossible to use for decryption - so we scrapped the entire encryption method.
+It taught me, in summation: if something is not working or doesn't work the way you want it's better to just start over.

 Evaluation Comments:
 * Not all methods got unit tested.